ohare93/brain-brew/README.md

 <a title="Buy me a cuppa tea" href="https://ko-fi.com/brainbrew"><img src="https://img.shields.io/badge/ko--fi-contribute-%23579ebd.svg"></a>
 <a title="Support a fellow Weekend Warrior on Patreon" href="https://www.patreon.com/jmohare?fan_landing=true"><img src="https://img.shields.io/badge/patreon-support-%23f96854.svg"></a>

-Brain Brew is a flashcard manipulation tool designed to allow users to convert their cards from/to many different formats to suit their own needs.
+Brain Brew is an open-source flashcard manipulation tool designed to allow users to convert their Anki flashcards to/from many different formats to suit their own needs.
+The goal is to facilitate collaboration and maximize user choice, with a powerful tool that minimizes effort.
 [CrowdAnki](https://github.com/Stvad/CrowdAnki) Exports and Csv(s) are the only supported file types as of now, but there will be more to come.

 :exclamation: See the [Brain Brew Starter Project](https://github.com/ohare93/brain-brew-starter) for a working clone-able Git repo.

+Or you can install the latest version of [Brain Brew on PyPi.org](https://pypi.org/project/Brain-Brew/).

 # The Why